ByteQuix / Blog / Article

 • COI and vendor compliance tracker with expiration alerts.

 $800 pilot, then $295 to $895 per month flat.
-The model fits commercial-services because the rules are customer-specific in ways residential platforms cannot accommodate without a workaround layer that becomes its own tool to maintain.
+The model fits because the rules are customer-specific.
+Residential platforms cannot hold them without a workaround layer, and that layer becomes one more tool to maintain.

 What to do this week